schollz/acrostic/README.md

 ![phrase context](https://user-images.githubusercontent.com/6550035/148664643-2e3d9ef8-290f-4fd8-b93a-b8f651d824ef.png)

-you are in the "note context" when the columns are highlighted and you are in the "phrase context" when a row is highlighted. both of these contexts have the same controls/share controls.
+this context lets you mainpulate/rotate/change pitches. you are in the "note context" when the columns are highlighted and you are in the "phrase context" when a row is highlighted. both of these contexts have the same controls/share controls.

 - E2 select notes in chord
 - E3 select phrase